They met at an airport and fell in love

 In 2021, Irja and Jesús will celebrate 30 years since they met at Mexico City Airport, and 25 years since they celebrated their marriage in New York.

 In the intervening decades they've visited Taxco many times, including with daughter Erica.
-They also enjoyed returning to the Frieda Kahlo Museum with Erica in tow.
+They also enjoyed returning to the Frida Kahlo Museum with Erica in tow.

 The family have also spent time in Finland and traveled together in Europe.